Donors, Supporters and Volunteers

 Rona & Irving Leavitt Family Foundation Scholarship

-The Department of Oncology is privileged to have eight endowed chairs.
+The Department of Oncology is privileged to have nine endowed chairs.

-- The Herbert Black Chair in Surgical Oncology, held by Frank Bladou
+- The Herbert Black Chair in Surgical Oncology, held by Franck Bladou

-- The Jack Cole Chair in Pediatric Oncology, held by Janusz Rak
+- The Jack Cole Chair in Pediatric Oncology & Hematology, held by Janusz Rak

 - The Minda De Gunzburg Chair in Oncology, held by Eduardo Franco

-- The Eric Flanders Chair in Palliative Care, held by Bernard Lapointe
+- The Eric M. Flanders Chair in Palliative Medicine, held by Bernard Lapointe

-- The Alexander Goldfarb Chair in Medical Oncology, held by Michael Pollak
+- The Alexander Goldfarb Research Chair in Medical Oncology, held by Michael Pollak

-- The J. Louis Levesque Chair in Cancer Research, held by Michel Tremblay
+- The Jeanne and Jean-Louis Levesque Chair in Cancer Research, held by Michel Tremblay

 - The Michael Rosenbloom Chair in Radiation Oncology, held by Carolyn Freeman